Biochar application to soils

 • ISO 10694

 The sampling procedure detailed in sections below and summarized in Figure 1 is the recommended approach for representative sampling.
 However, Project Developers may implement their own approach if it is detailed in the PDD and in Sampling Records; ensures one representative sample per production batch; addresses samples and composite samples amount and frequency; and ensures homogenization.
-The VVB and the Riverse Certification team must validate the rigor and representativeness of the proposed sampling approach.
+The VVB and the Rainbow Certification team must validate the rigor and representativeness of the proposed sampling approach.

 The recommended approach sampling requirements are based on the following sources: